You're viewing Apigee Edge documentation.

-SAML supports a single sign-on (SSO) environment.
+SAML allows specific administrators to control how all organization members authenticate when using Apigee Edge by delegating to a single sign-on (SSO) server.
 By using SAML with Edge, you can support SSO for the Edge UI and API in addition to any other services that you provide and that also support SAML.

 Advantages of SAML authentication